particle-iot/docs/src/content/reference/community.md

 # Community Supported Tools

 Note that these tools have not been tested by Particle.
-If you develop an open-source toolthat you would like to add to this page, please submit a pull request.
+If you develop an open-source tool that you would like to add to this page, please submit a pull request.

 ## po-util